sferenchak/PracticalJavaScript/README.md

 * It should have working controls for .changeTodo
 * It should have working controls for .deleteTodo
 * It should have working controls for .toggleCompleted

+## V9 Requirements
+* There should be an li element for every todo
+* Each li element should contain .todoText
+* Each li element should show .completed